Winnak/Anemone/README.md

 8. Create better startup first-time stuff
     * automatically createdatabase.py if database is not there
     * create admin user on first run
+9. Figure out solution for cloud building
-9. Perforce handling
+10. Perforce handling
-10. SVN handling?
+11. SVN handling?